Buformin

 Buformin (1-butylbiguanide) is an oral antidiabetic drug of the biguanide class, chemically related to metformin and phenformin.
 Buformin was marketed by German pharmaceutical company Grünenthal as Silubin.

 Chemistry and animal toxicology

 Buformin hydrochloride is a fine, white to slightly yellow, crystalline, odorless powder, with a weakly acidic bitter taste.
 Its melting point is 174 to 177 °C, it is a strong base, and is freely soluble in water, methanol and ethanol, but insoluble in chloroform and ether.
-Toxicity: guinea pig LD50 subcutaneous 18 mg/kg; mouse LD50 intraperitoneal 140 mg/kg and 300 mg/kg oral.
-The log octanol-water partition coefficient (log P) is -1.20E+00; its water solubility is 7.46E+05 mg/L at 25 °C. Vapor pressure is 1.64E-04 mm Hg at 25 °C (EST); Henry's law constant is 8.14E-16 atm-m3/mole at 25 °C (EST).
+The log octanol-water partition coefficient (log P) is -1.20E+00 and its water solubility is 7.46E+05 mg/L at 25 °C. Vapor pressure is 1.64E-04 mm Hg at 25 °C (EST); Henry's law constant is 8.14E-16 atm-m3/mole at 25 °C (EST).
 Its Atmospheric -OH rate constant is 1.60E-10 cm3/molecule-sec at 25 °C.

+Toxicity

+The LD50 in guinea pigs when given subcutaneously is 18 mg/kg.
+The LD50 in mice when given intraperitoneally is 140 mg/kg and orally is 300 mg/kg.